 How Fast Do They Work?

 Faster than in depression.
-Some PMDD patients can feel a difference the same cycle they start and some even in a few days because the problem is not constant low serotonin.
-JAMA Network
+Some PMDD patients can feel a difference the same cycle JAMA Network

 Side Effects to Watch For